Nro001/Nro-Galaxy-Editor/README.md

 Note: I will be taking a break **now** as I have completed the main objectives.
 I just did this as a hobby ~~addiction~~ really and I'm in university so I need to focus with my studies.
 I just did this for fun during my summer break, by **"fun"**, I mean taking a month, usually full-time each session, of creating, coding and tweaking.

+If there are any issues, post them [here](https://github.com/neroiii/Stellaris_Galaxy_Editor/issues).

 Features
 ========================
 - [x] Parses the _galactic_object_ of the save-file.
 Basically, stars and hyperlanes.